prody/ProDy/doc/examples/proteins/blastpdb.rst

 Amino acid sequence of a protein, e.g.
 ``ASFPVEILPFLYLGCAKDSTNLDVLEEFGIKYILNVTPNLPNLF...YDIVKMKKSNISPNFNFMGQLLDFERTL``

-The :func:`blastPDB` function accepts sequence as a Python :class:`str` or Biopython :class:`Bio.SeqRecord.SeqRecord` or :class:`Bio.Seq.Seq` objects.
+The :func:`blastPDB` function accepts sequence as a Python :class:`str`.

 Output
 -------------------------------------------------------------------------------